tgen/jetstream/docs/pipelines.md

 ```

-It's also a great way to keep pipeline code short by moving cmds into external
+It's also a great way to keep pipeline code short by moving long commands into
-scripts:
+external scripts:

 ```
 - name: run_pipeline_script